 We are in the process of updating the website to make it more user-friendly especially on mobile devices.
 If you have any difficulties with this site as it develops please contact us and let us know!
 Although the site has been transferred to a more advanced platform, but is not yet optimsed for mobile devices.

-This site I show you highly productive ways to grow food, enjoy harvests over long periods, and all with a lovely way of caring for soil - undug and with a light covering of compost on top, based on my experience of growing acclaimed vegetables without soil tillage for thirty years.
-As well as on this site, I share advice in books, courses, talks and videos, seeking to help you grow less weeds and more harvests.
+This site shows productive ways to grow food, for harvests over long periods, using a lovely way of caring for soil - undug and with a light covering of compost on top, based on my experience of growing vegetables without tillage for thirty years.
+There is also information in my books, courses, talks and videos, for less weeds and more harvests.

 I sell produce from Homeacres garden.
-Although a small area of 800 square metres, there is a steady abundance, especially of salad leaves which I sell in bags to local shops and restaurants, mostly in Bruton.
+Although its an area of only 800 square metres of beds, there is a steady abundance, especially of salad leaves which go twice a week to local shops and restaurants, mostly in Bruton.
+See a review in the Sunday Telegraph, October 2014 http://www.telegraph.co.uk/foodanddrink/restaurants/11132809/Roth-Bar-and-Grill-Bruton-restaurant-review.html

 Around the site and elsewhere: